 Treating Your Dog’s Upset Stomach

 A very common presenting complaint that Veterinarians see in dogs on a daily basis is gastrointestinal upset, presenting as vomiting, diarrhea, or both.
-If your pet is experiencing vomiting and/or diarrhea, we always recommend that you call to make an appointment for your pet to be examined by one of our veterinarians.
+If your pet is experiencing vomiting and/or diarrhea, we always recommend that you call to make an appointment in order for your pet to be examined by one of our veterinarians.

 Gastrointestinal upset can be caused by a variety of things.
 Sometimes our pets will eat something out of the ordinary, be it a food item, an object such as a toy, or something toxic.
 This can result in the symptoms of vomiting and diarrhea, and your pet may require immediate or even emergency treatment.